Zlahrouni/FTP_Server_Client/readme.md

 1. Click the `Start` button to start the server.
 2. The server will start listening for connections on port 2121.
 3. Once a client connects to the server, the server will display a log of all activity in the GUI.
-4. The server close automatically when you close the app
+4. The server close automatically when you close the app.

 ## Client